donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 *AUGUST 26, 2025*

 ## Introduction

 AI adoption and integration have become focal points in seemingly every earnings call, linkedin post, townhall and industry keynote.
 However, most of these conversations exist to highlight revenue potential, promote products and services, or bolster positive consumer sentiment, which is likely why they tend to gloss over or abstract away the technical challenges that stand in the way of effective adoption.
 One of the fundamental challenges is the gap between available data and the data needed for a domain-specific task.

 Consider for example applying a large generalist model to a highly specialized task that barely surfaces in its pretraining data if at all.
 For the generalist model to succeed, it must first grasp dense company prospectuses, specialized jargon, and the nuances of the business problem itself.
 To address this gap companies often resort to standard recipes e.g. "exciting" the right activations through few-shot examples, dumping streams of internal documents into the model's context, or ambitious attempts at fine-tuning on small internal datasets.
 However, with most of these approaches there's often no optimization signal, or gradient to move against and progress if there's any to be had involves a good deal of guesswork, trial, and error.

 **Automatic Speech Recognition (ASR)** exemplifies this challenge.
 Many domains, such as medicine, law, financial services, etc contain specialized terminology that is typically outside the distribution or under-represented in the pretraining for general purpose models.
 A model trained on everyday speech will struggle with phrases like "orthostatic tachycardia" or specialized phonemes that are difficult to disambiguate, such as "ICU" vs "I see you".
 Traditional solutions to this issue involve collecting domain-specific audio and ground truth transcriptions (often hand labeled) which can be cost prohibitive.
+Word Error Rate (WER)<sup>3</sup>—the percentage of incorrectly transcribed words—remains the standard metric for evaluating ASR performance.
 Open source datasets on specialized domains are becoming more common but their volume and variety remain limited, keeping them tangential to many business use cases.

-This distribution gap has motivated researchers and practitioners (myself included) to explore the concept of **shallow fusion**: combining general-purpose ASR models with domain-specific language models during inference.
+This distribution gap has motivated researchers and practitioners to explore the concept of **shallow fusion**: combining general-purpose ASR models with domain-specific language models during inference.
 Rather than requiring extensive retraining, shallow fusion leverages existing domain expertise from an external language model at inference time.
 While the approach has shown promise in various implementations, the questions I would like to explore in this article are: Can a language model trained on domain-specific text meaningfully improve speech-to-text transcription quality within an adjacent domain?
 And critically, what are the failure modes associated with this type of integration?

 ## Background & Existing Approaches

 The challenge of domain adaptation in ASR has prompted several approaches, each with distinct trade-offs in cost, performance, and implementation complexity.
 Before diving into my implementation, I'll examine how the research community has approached this domain mismatch problem and where shallow fusion fits among existing solutions.

+### Traditional Domain Adaptation

 **Traditional domain adaptation** typically requires collecting domain-specific audio paired with ground truth transcriptions, then fine-tuning pretrained models on this data.
 While effective, this approach faces significant barriers: domain-specific audio is expensive to collect, transcription labeling is labor-intensive, and the resulting datasets often remain small and brittle compared to the large scale datasets that the base model was trained on.
 This approach also runs the risk of **catastrophic forgetting**<sup>1</sup> where the model loses its general capabilities when adapting to the specific domain.

+### Context Injection Methods

 **Context injection methods** attempt to bridge the gap by incorporating domain-specific text directly into the model's context window, essentially "prompting" the ASR system with relevant terminology.
 However, these approaches offer no optimization signal and rely heavily on trial and error to achieve meaningful improvements.
 They are also architecture dependent and rely on the decoder's prompting capacity, which may be limited in models not explicitly designed for such conditioning.

+### Fusion Techniques

 **Fusion techniques** represent a middle ground, combining predictions from multiple models during inference rather than requiring extensive retraining.
 The research community has explored three primary variants: